-I qualified as a solicitor in 1981 and have many years of experience as a litigator.
+I qualified as a solicitor in 1981 and have 37 years post qualification experience, many of them as a litigator.
 I joined Gordon Dadds from Davenport Lyons in 2014 and have particular expertise in retail motor industry disputes.

 I also have broad experience in general commercial disputes, contentious probate, consumer law and employment law (having previously set up and headed an employment law department at Wallace LLP).
 My professional experience includes acting in the multi-jurisdictional Interoil SA cases in 2005 and 2006, involving a $200m claim, and an arbitration case that gave rise to ‘the Dadourian guidelines’ on the exercise of the court’s discretion to grant permission to a claimant seeking to enforce a Worldwide Freezing Order abroad.